Christina2021/weather-checker/README.md

 #### Notes on Usage

 🌤️If you enter in a city name that does not exist in OpenWeather, then you will receive an alert regarding this.\
-🌤️If you enter in a city in the search field that already is listed from the history, the results will still pull up, but a new button will not be created.
+🌤️If you enter in a city in the search field that already is listed from the history, the results will still pull up, but a new button will not be created.\
+🌤️Hovering over the weather condition icon will display a description of the weather condition.

 ## What I Learned 💭